Inflammatory Brain Disorders

 Hosted by Neuroimmune Institute in partnership with Neuroimmune Foundation and accredited in collaboration with The Wisconsin Medical Society

-Based on feedback from CME evaluations, the 2024 conference will be more clinically focused than prior conferences while still highlighting research advances.
+Based on feedback from prior conferences, the 2026 conference will continue to be more clinically focused while still highlighting research advances.

 The Inflammatory Brain Disorders Conference features nationally and internationally renowned experts skilled in diagnostic and therapeutic approaches who will present a diverse range of emerging clinical and research challenges, insights, and advances in the field of inflammatory brain disorders.
 Presentations are carefully selected to familiarize attendees with rapidly developing research and to educate clinicians on the latest understanding of treatment options.